hoangttrang/fss_ml_proj/README.md

     -   Once this has been uploaded to the cloud shell editor run the following command to create the cluster:
         `bash create_gc_bash.sh -p_id <PROJECT_ID> -b_n <BUCKET_NAME> -c_n <CLUSTER_NAME> -region <REGION> -bill <BILLING_ACCOUNT>`

--   HDFS (Hadoop Distributed File System): Facilitates storage of large datasets in a distributed manner, enabling efficient parallel operations.
+-   Cloud Storage: We used both Databricks File System (DBFS) and Google Cloud Storage buckets for storing and managing large datasets throughout the project lifecycle.

 -   Spark: Employed for data parallelization, feature engineering, and large-scale model training.

-### General WorkFlow:
+### General Workflow:

-1. Data storage in HDFS
-    After data cleaning and aggregation, we store both internal (FusionSites data) and external data in HDFS.
-While this increases storage needs, it prevents re-running heavy computations in subsequent steps.
+1. **Cloud Storage for Data Management**: After data collection, cleaning and aggregation, we stored both internal (FusionSite data) and external data in cloud storage systems - primarily Databricks File System (DBFS) and Google Cloud Storage buckets.
+After initial cleaning, we created versioned data assets that could be accessed consistently across environments.
+By persisting intermediate outputs at each processing stage in cloud storage, we maintained data lineage, avoided redundant computations, and supported experimentation.
+This approach simplified collaboration and enabled us to focus on model improvement rather than repeatedly executing resource-intensive data transformations.

-2. Feature engineering in a distributed environment We merge cleaned datasets in HDFS and use Spark on Databricks or Dataproc for parallel feature engineering.
-This approach handles large data volumes efficiently and shortens processing times.
+2. **Parallel Feature Engineering**: We merged cleaned datasets from cloud storage and used Spark on both Databricks and Dataproc for parallel feature engineering.
+This distributed approach allowed us to process large data volumes efficiently and apply complex transformations across multiple nodes simultaneously.

-3. Model training with Spark
-    We create train and test sets in HDFS and leverage Spark’s distributed ML libraries.
-Databricks or Dataproc resources scale on demand, keeping training both efficient and cost-effective.
-4. Python for final model execution
-    Final model training and tuning run in Python scripts to reduce notebook overhead.
-This approach simplifies automation and keeps iterative experiments efficient.
-By saving intermediate outputs after each step, we avoid repetitive heavy-lift transformations, preserving data lineage and supporting iterative experimentation in a production-scale environment.
+3. **Distributed Model Development**: We created train and test sets in cloud storage and leveraged Spark's distributed machine learning library (MLLib) through PySpark.
+We explored modeling with the RandomForestClassifier, GBTClassifier, and MultilayerPerceptronClassifier estimators.
+Hyperparameter tuning was performed using grid search and Optuna, an automatic hyperparameter optimization software framework.
+We leveraged Spark's native Evaluator classes (BinaryClassificationEvaluator, MulticlassClassificationEvaluator) for model assessment and feature importance methods to identify key predictors.

 ## IV.
 Repository Structure